nikogura/nikogura.com/NikOguraResume.md

 What kind of cloud do you want to whip up?
 I'll make you one that'll register as a Category 5, but without the whole 'flooding' and 'backed up sewage' parts.
 Eew.

 In fact, here's a little gem I keep on my keychain.
 Want to create a full Open Stack Liberty cloud from nothing with a single script?
-[Open Stack Liberty Installer](https://github.com/nikogura/stackutils/blob/master/bin/stackinit)

-Now that's intended to work with [boxinit.py](https://github.com/nikogura/stackutils/blob/master/boxinit.py)

-The directions are here: [https://github.com/nikogura/stackutils](https://github.com/nikogura/stackutils)
+[One Script OpenStack Installer](OpenStackLibertyInstaller.md)

 Granted, that's a little dated.
 Open Stack Liberty is pretty old school at this point.
 It will get you an idea of how I like to roll though.
 Enjoy.